What

 Ultrasound is a procedure that uses high-frequency sound waves to view internal organs and produce images of the human body.
 The human ear cannot hear the sound waves used in an ultrasound.
-Ultrasound is:

 The technical term for ultrasound imaging is sonography.